 Are beet greens edible?
-Heck yes, they are!
+Heck yes!
 The beet's luscious "locks" (beet leaves) are delicious and nutritious containing superhero nutrients, such as Vitamin K, Vitamin A, Vitamin C, Magnesium, Calcium, Zinc, and Iron.
-Plus - they are filled with fiber!
+Plus - they are filled with fiber.

-Although many people are familiar with eating the root portion of the beet, historically, beet greens were consumed more than beetroots.
+Although many people are familiar with eating the root portion of the beet, historically, beet greens were consumed more than beet roots.
 Comparable to the flavor and texture of Swiss chard, beet greens are quite versatile.
 Add raw beet greens* to salads and smoothies or sauté greens as a side dish.
-Sautéing beet greens with olive oil or toasted sesame oil, garlic, and lemon juice creates a perfect side dish to Grilled Salmon or Beet Black Bean Burgers.
+Sautéing beet greens with olive oil or toasted sesame oil, garlic, and lemon juice creates a perfect side dish to Beet-Glazed & Fennel Salmon or Beet Black Bean Burgers.
 Don't forget to use the beet stems too.
-The beet is edible from root to leaf, and beet stems are filled with nutrients and provide a satisfying crunch.
+The beet is edible from root to leaf; beet stems are filled with nutrients and provide a satisfying crunch.
 Not sure what to do with beet stems?
 Try easy Quick-Pickled Beet Stems.
 Enjoy!

 - 1 bunch beets (about 4 beets) with lush green tops attached